zzzprojects/learn-orm/tutorials/dapper-extensions/getting-started.md

 # Getting Started

-**Dapper Extensions** is a small NuGet library that extends the `IDbConnection` for Dapper by adding basic CRUD operations (Get, Insert, Update, Delete) for your domain classes.
+**Dapper Extensions** is a small NuGet library that extends the `IDbConnection` for **Dapper** by adding basic CRUD operations (Get, Insert, Update, Delete) for your domain classes.

- - For more advanced querying scenarios, Dapper Extensions provides a predicate system.
+ - **Dapper Extensions** provides a predicate system for more advanced querying scenarios.
  - This library aims to keep your classes pure by not requiring any attributes or base class inheritance.

 The following is the list of extension methods that are provided in **Dapper Extensions**.